The Big Picture

 If We don’t Win, What Will We Get?

 A lot.
 First, well show you how the judges scored your site in each of our 25 performance areas, and then compare these scores against category benchmarks to show your relative strengths and weaknesses.
-Well also show you the text comments that the judges made about your site.
-And youll get a complimentary copy of “The Years Ten Best Web Support Sites,” a book-length review of the years winners (a $300 value).
+Well also show you the comments that the judges made about your site.
+And you’ll get a complimentary copy of the ASP Best Support Websites,” a review of the years winners (a $400 value).

 How Long Can I Display the Awards Logo?

 Theres no limit (and no licensing fee, incidentally).

 How much Visibility will the Winners Get?